ral1988/SpaceTradingGame/PlanetDesc.md

-# Planets and their attributes
+# Planets and Their Attributes

 ## Proxima Centauri B: